-If your idea of celebrating Cinco de Mayo–it's coming up this Sunday–involves a plate of soft, tasty tacos and a margarita or two to wash them down, you're in luck: Harlem's taco game is strong.
+If your idea of celebrating Cinco de Mayo involves a plate of soft, warm tacos and a margarita or two to wash them down, you're in luck: Harlem's taco game is strong.

-The rotisserie in the front window beckons to passers-by with its endless layers of chile-marinated pork and roasted pineapple crown—both are used in Taco Mix's famous al pastor taco.
-There are only a few chairs, and there's no alcohol, so plan on a quick visit.
+The rotisserie in front beckons to passers-by with its endless layers of chile-marinated pork and roasted pineapple crown—both are used in Taco Mix's famous al pastor taco.
+There's a spacious sidewalk cabana, but no alcohol, so plan accordingly.

 • East Harlem 137 E 116th St at Lexington Ave